Clothes-Wearing Pet Alligator

 You would be surprised that while herring fish are benign, they are also very vocal.
 However, most of the communication comes from the rear ends.
 They communicate via "farts."
 You've probably seen footage of them moving in a group that looks like it has been choreographed?
 Well, they don't bump into each other because they are communicating with their farts.

 So where does "E" get all of his information?
-He states he has been practicing for the last five years and writing articles on horrible nature since 2011.
+He states he has been writing articles on horrible nature since 2011.
 He also looks at zoological charts and wants to give a shout out to Carly Brooke at the Featured Creature, because she has been a fantastic source of information for him.